 The history of the Ku Klux Klan in Colorado goes back to the early 20th century.
 At one point I was interested in writing a story about my mother’s experience in that mining town but never got around to it.
 I gathered information at the library in the 90s to learn more about it and some of it included the Klan presence in Colorado.
 I kept all of it in case I ever get around to writing the story.

-In 1920, the National Imperial Wizard of the Ku Klux Klan met with prominent Denver businessman at the historic Brown Palace Hotel to discuss forming a KKK chapter.
+In 1920, the National Imperial Wizard of the Ku Klux Klan met with a prominent Denver businessman at the historic Brown Palace Hotel to discuss forming a KKK chapter.
 Benjamin F. Stapleton, who was mayor of Denver from 1923 – 1931 worked closely with the Klan and appointed many Klansmen to positions in the city government.

 Some early recollections